wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 Because npm is bundled with Node.js, you just need to install Node.js to get up and running.

 While there are a number of ways to install Node.js with npm, we recommend using a tool called nvm, which stands for Node Version Manager.
-You can find details about nvm at [github.com/nvm-sh](https://github.com/nvm-sh/nvm).
+You can find details about nvm at [github.com/nvm-sh](https://github.com/nvm-sh).

 This will enable you to install and use different versions of Node.js, depending on the requirements of the software you're working with.

-## Installing NVM

-### MacOS and Linux
+## Installing NVM on MacOS and Linux

 If you are using MacOS or Linux, you can open your default terminal application, and install nvm by running the nvm install script, which you can copy from the [nvm documentation](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating).